-The FPC's procedures ensure that all products are correctly identified, marked and traceable.
+The FPC's procedures ensure that all products, parts or components are correctly identified, marked and traceable.

 The manufacturer is responsible for affixing the CE marking to the finished product and/or the accompanying documents, as well as for drawing up the Declaration of Performance for the product.